e97m/data-structures-and-algorithms/class10-stack-and-queue/README.md

 <br>

-Methods for Pseudo Queue in this application:
+### Methods for Pseudo Queue in this application:

 - `enqueue`: A method to add a node to the pseudo queue using two stacks
 - `dequeue`:  A method to remove a node from the pseudo queue

 <br>

-Methods for AnimalShelter:
+### Methods for AnimalShelter:

-- `add_animal`: A method to deside where to enqueue the new animal (dog queue or cat queue)
+- `enqueue`: A method to add the new animal (dog or cat) as node the shelter queue
-- `remove_animal`:  A method to deside from where to dequeue the recuested anomal (dog queue or cat queue)
+- `dequeue`:  A method to remove the node of an animal (dog or cat according to useres preference) from the shelter queue

 <br>